ChristophSchranz/Tweaker-3/README.md

 `python Tweaker.py -i death_star.stl -vb -x`

+## Designer Mode:

+For many Designs, the smoothness of one side's surface is more important.
+Therefore, orientations closer than 45 deg to a vector can be weighted.
+The use of the extended mode -x is also recommeded.
+Here is an example on how to favour the side x,y,z=0,-1,2.5 with a factor of 3:

+`python Tweaker.py -i demo_object.stl -vb -x -fs "[[0,-1,2.5],3]"`

 ## Converting a 3mf object to stl without tweaking:

 `python Tweaker.py -i pyramid.3mf -c`

+If you want to change the default output representation to ASCII, uncomment/comment the block in Tweaker.py as described there.
+(Search for "ASCII" or "binary")

 ## Find more options: